Welcome back to school!

 Regular times table practice at home will really support your child this term.

-Science In the first half term we will studying plants, with the children learning about the function of the different parts of flowering plants.
-We will also explore how water is transported within plants and be able to describe the life cycle.
-We will move on to looking at how a balanced diet affects humans and how nutrients, water and oxygen are transported in both humans and animals.
+Science In the first half term we will be looking at how a balanced diet affects humans and how nutrients, water and oxygen are transported in both humans and animals.
+We will explore the human skeleton.

 Music The children will learn to sing and play a tuned instrument to an R & B track.
 They will listen and appraise music from across all genres and begin to understand the term pulse and tempo.